micro-fan/aiozk/README.md

 [Full list of recipes](https://github.com/tipsi/aiozk/tree/master/aiozk/recipes)

-To understand ideas behind recipes [please read this](https://zookeeper.apache.org/doc/trunk/recipes.html) and [event more recipes here](http://curator.apache.org/curator-recipes/index.html).
+To understand ideas behind recipes [please read this](https://zookeeper.apache.org/doc/trunk/recipes.html) and [even more recipes here](http://curator.apache.org/curator-recipes/index.html).
 Make sure you're familiar with all recipes before do something new by youself, exceptionally when it involves more than few basic zookeeper calls.

+## Testing approach

+Most of tests are integration tests and running on real zookeeper instances.
+We've chosen `zookeeper 3.5` version, since it has ability to dynamic reconfiguration and we're going to do all connecting/reconnecting/watches tests on zk docker cluster as this gives us ability to restart any server and see what happens.